 p-value

 The p-value is a fundamental concept in statistics, particularly in hypothesis testing.
 It quantifies the probability of obtaining results at least as extreme as those observed, assuming that the null hypothesis is true.
-A low p-value indicates strong evidence against the null hypothesis, suggesting that the observed data is unlikely to have occurred by random chance alone.
-Typically, a p-value threshold of 0.05 is used to determine statistical significance, meaning there is less than a 5% probability that the observed results are due to chance.
-Understanding p-values is crucial for interpreting the results of statistical analyses in various fields, including data science and research.
+Essentially, the p-value helps researchers determine whether to reject the null hypothesis, which posits no effect or relationship between variables.
+A smaller p-value indicates stronger evidence against the null hypothesis, often leading to its rejection.
+Common thresholds for significance are p-values less than 0.05, suggesting that the observed data is unlikely under the null hypothesis.
+Understanding p-values is crucial for interpreting statistical results accurately.

 P value — Explained